 Lunglei is one of the seven districts of Mizoram.
 It is the second most populous district of the state and its district headquarters by the same name is the second largest town here.
 Lunglei, also referred to as Lungleh, literally means the ‘bridge of rock’.
 A rock which looked like a 'bridge was found in a riverine around Nghasih, a small tributary of the river Tlawng.
 It is from this rock that Lunglei got its name.

-There are several Tourist places in Lunglei district such as the Khawnglung Wildlife Sanctuary, Kawmzawi Park, Saikuti Hall and the second turf football ground in Mizoram - Thuamluaia Mual.
-Lunglei tourism is also famous for its several picnic spots along rivers and riverine.
+There are several tourist places in Lunglei district such as the Khawnglung Wildlife Sanctuary, Kawmzawi Park, Saikuti Hall and the second turf football ground in Mizoram – Thuamluaia Mual.
+Lunglei tourism is also famous for its several picnic spots along with the rivers and riverine.

 The district headquarters of Lunglei is located 175 kilometres from Aizawl – the capital of Mizoram.
 Apart from being well connected to the capital of the state, Lunglei is also well connected to the other parts of Mizoram.

 Lunglei district largely experiences a pleasant climate throughout the year.
 The temperatures in all the three seasons rarely rise above the tolerable levels, making it great for tourists to visit the place at any time of the year.